radiant-rstats/docker/install/rsm-msba-windows.md

 - [Trouble shooting](#trouble-shooting)
 - [Optional](#optional)

-## Installing the RSM-JUPYTER-RS computing environment on Windows
+## Installing the RSM-MSBA-INTEL computing environment on Windows

-Please follow the instructions below to install the rsm-jupyter-rs computing environment.
+Please follow the instructions below to install the rsm-msba-intel computing environment.
 It has R, Rstudio, Python, Jupyter Lab, Postgres, Spark and various required packages pre-installed.
 The computing environment will be consistent across all students and faculty, easy to update, and also easy to remove if desired (i.e., there will *not* be dozens of pieces of software littered all over your computer).

 **Step 1**: Upgrade Windows